phdd0/backend_mod_1_prework/section1/reflection.md

     * `gets` can grab user input and `.chomp` with `gets` as in `gets.chomp` will grab the input but snip the \n first

 1. Name and describe two common string methods:

+    * .length applied to any string variable as in `<name>.length` returns the number of charaters in the string
+    * .